 I notice that most of them brought their whole family with children in tow to the wedding reception.
 The live band – Hindi live band just like Bollywood fare in this case – is there to entertain guests with rendition of a variety of Hindi and Malay songs.
 It’s a pretty noisy affair with loud music blaring from those huge speakers.

 Wow!
 So much delicious food with noisy music and singing in the background, it’s sure to create so much lively and joyous atmosphere.

-I arrived at about 1.30 pm and I saw some of my colleagues seated on a table.
+I arrived at about 1.30 pm and I saw some of my colleagues seated at a table.
 I was invited to join them.
-I could see some of them coming in and also at the same time leaving in sequence one after another as they finish their meals.
+I could see some of them coming in and also at the same time leaving in sequence one after another as they finished their meals.
 We enjoyed our meal with the live band playing in the background.
 Beautiful singers were happily crooning out a repertoire of songs.

 Those who came much earlier started to make the move leaving me behind but not for long cuz another group from the “signals” maintenance staff just arrived and joined my table.
 I was the only Chinese there.
 Much later, another Chinese colleague Sgt Lee KB came to join me also.

 Since most of my colleagues are aware of my blog, they requested that I blog this event.

 The bride and bridegroom were not there.
 They were at the other side presumably the bride’s parents’ house.
 The bridegroom Rafi Uddin is rather short and chubby but handsome guy.
 I was told that his bride is also of the same mould.
 Both look similar in shape and size.
 They are also seasoned bikers.
 Each rides a motorbike!
 I hope they don’t race each other on the road!
 It’s better to relax on the bed.
 Safer and cosy lah!